๐ŸƒExercise Physiology

 Lactate Threshold

-• Highly trainable—endurance training raises the threshold, allowing faster sustained paces before fatigue sets in
+• Highly trainable.
+Endurance training raises the threshold by improving mitochondrial density, capillary networks, and lactate clearance capacity.
+This allows faster sustained paces before fatigue sets in.

 VO2VO_2 Max

-Compare: Lactate threshold vs. VO2VO_2 max—VO2VO_2 max sets the aerobic ceiling, but lactate threshold determines what percentage of that ceiling is sustainable.
-An athlete with moderate VO2VO_2 max but high lactate threshold often outperforms one with the opposite profile in endurance events.
+Compare: Lactate threshold vs. VO2VO_2 max: VO2VO_2 max sets the aerobic ceiling, but lactate threshold determines what percentage of that ceiling is sustainable.
+An athlete with moderate VO2VO_2 max but a high lactate threshold (say, 85% of VO2VO_2 max) often outperforms someone with a higher VO2VO_2 max but a lower threshold in endurance events.

 Oxygen Dynamics and Recovery

-• Higher intensity creates larger EPOC—explains why HIIT produces extended caloric burn compared to steady-state exercise
+• Higher intensity creates larger EPOC.
+This explains why HIIT produces an extended post-exercise caloric burn compared to steady-state exercise, though the total magnitude of EPOC calories is often overstated in popular fitness media.

 Recovery and Replenishment of Energy Systems